What is Medicare For All?

 - A healthier population.
-Once argument suggests that the overall population will become healthier saving costs in more serious health conditions.
-One stat pointed to is that before Obamacare, 46% of ER patient were there because they had no where else to go raising overall health care costs.
+One argument suggests that the overall population will become healthier saving costs for more serious health conditions.
+One stat pointed out is that before Obamacare, 46% of ER patients were there because they had nowhere else to go raising overall healthcare costs.

 - Americans Support It.
 Several polls indicate that over 60% of Americans support a single-payer system.